rqlite/rqlite/README.md

 If you are using rqlite in a project, please generate a pull request to add it to this list.
 * [OpenMarket](https://github.com/openmarket/openmarket) - A free, decentralized bitcoin-based marketplace.

+## Learning more
+There is a [Google Group](https://groups.google.com/forum/#!forum/rqlite) dedicated to discussions about rqlite.

 ## Pronunciation?
 How do I pronounce rqlite?
 For what it's worth I try to pronounce it "ree-qwell-lite".
 But it seems most people, including me, often pronouce it "R Q lite".